jonluca/Interesting-Snippets/README.md

 No individual illustrates the media’s all-encompassing influence better than Walter Cronkite.
 “The Most Trusted Man in America” served as an anchorman for the CBS Evening News for 19 years.
 Cronkite’s nickname was rooted in fact.
 According to The Quayle Poll, a survey which measured trust in public figures, Cronkite sat at the top of the list and was the only newsman to appear on it.
 Everybody else on the list of trusted people was a politician.
 Yes, you read that right.
 Times have changed.

-Image 6.
-Walter Cronkite: The Most Trusted Man in America.
-Source Image 6.
-Walter Cronkite: The Most Trusted Man in America.
-Source

 Sitting at the nexus of American television, Cronkite covered every NASA space shot, from the early Mercury launches, to the Apollo 8’s jaw-dropping, eye-watering orbit around the dark side of the Moon; he covered every major national event from the elation of America’s bicentennial celebration to the despair of the Kennedy assassination.
 When Cronkite spoke, America listened.
 In 1968, Cronkite traveled to Southeast Asia, where he barely escaped from Saigon alive, to interview generals and G.Is, and see the Vietnam War with his own eyes.

 In 1965, Americans consented to the Vietnam War.
 An October 1965 poll showed that 64 percent of Americans approved of the involvement in Vietnam.
 Spurred by Cronkite, the tenor of American opinions reversed.
 And by January 1969, 52 percent thought the Vietnam War was a mistake.